apache/struts-site/source/getting-started/exception-handling.md

 * Will be replaced with the ToC, excluding a header {:toc}

-The code for this tutorial, exception_handling, is available for checkout at [https://github.com/apache/struts-examples](https://github.com/apache/struts-examples).
+The code for this tutorial, **exception-handling**, is available for checkout at [struts-examples](https://github.com/apache/struts-examples).

 ## Introduction